Principal Investigator is a university employee who has a Full-Time position that includes:

 contracts, and other agreements with educational institutions.
 The principles deal

-with the subject of cost determination, and make no attempt to identify the circumstances
+with the subject of cost determination and do not attempt to identify the circumstances

-or dictate the extent of agency and institutional participation in the financing of
+or dictate the extent of agency and institutional participation in financing a particular

-a particular project.
-The principles are designed to provide that the Federal Government
+project.
+The principles are designed to provide that the Federal Government bears

-bear its fair share of total costs, determined in accordance with generally accepted
+its fair share of total costs, determined in accordance with generally accepted accounting

-accounting principles, except where restricted or prohibited by law.
-Agencies are
+principles, except where restricted or prohibited by law.
+Agencies are not expected

-not expected to place additional restrictions on individual items of cost.
-Provision
+to place additional restrictions on individual items of cost.
+Provision for profit

 OMB Circular A-110 - Uniform Administrative Requirements for Grants and Other Agreements with Institutions